DOT Exams: What To Expect

 If you have monocular vision, you are now allowed to drive if the appropriate vision form is signed off by an Ophthalmologist or Optometrist.
 Previously, people with monocular vision were not allowed to drive.

 DOT forms can be done electronically now.
 If you provide an email address at the time of scheduling, we can send you the forms to fill out prior to your appointment.
-You can also find the FCMSA form here on our website, under the “Forms” tab.
+You can also find the FMCSA form here.

 Frequently Asked Questions (FAQs):